How to Recover from Holiday Spending

 Reading time: 9 minutes

 Did you overspend on gifts this holiday season?
 According to the National Retail Federation, consumers spent $312 on presents in the 5 days between Thanksgiving and Cyber Monday last year.
-Clearly, lots of us overspend on holidays and that’s because the majority of us don’t set up a budget for holiday spending habits and expenses ahead of time.
+Clearly, lots of us overspend on holidays and that’s because the majority of us don’t set up a budget for holiday spending and expenses ahead of time.

 That's where this PureTalk post can help.